Back to Blog

-RentalWriteOff delivers engineering-style rigor in a cost segregation documentation package—typically in 2 business days, for under $800, with about 5 minutes of client time.
-CPAs can submit through our CPA Portal, partnership programs are available for firms, and audit support is included with every report we deliver.
+RentalWriteOff delivers engineering-style rigor in a cost segregation documentation package, typically in 2 business days, with a streamlined intake requiring about 5 minutes of client time.
+CPAs can submit through our Partner Portal, partnership programs are available for firms, and audit support is included with every report we deliver.

 What CPAs are doing when they pair bonus depreciation with cost segregation